The Latest: Jury views photos of Laquan McDonald’s wounds

 Officer Jason Van Dyke is charged with first-degree murder in McDonald’s death.
 Video from the October 2014 shooting shows Van Dyke opening fire as McDonald walks away from police with a small knife in one hand.

 Arunkumar was describing each gunshot wound for the jury.
-She says it’s impossible to determine the order of the gunshots in such cases because the shooter and the person being shot are in “constant motion.”
+The first wound that was shown to jurors was a bullet graze to the head.
+She says that wouldn’t have killed the teenager.
+But she says it’s impossible to determine the order of the gunshots in such cases because the shooter and the person being shot are in “constant motion.”

 Witnesses are testifying about the science behind the death of black teenager Laquan McDonald after he was shot by a white Chicago police officer.